 Nursing is the most employable type of degree in the United Kingdom, with 94% of students obtaining a job within six months of completing their degree.
 However, affording the schooling, you need to be employed may be difficult.
 There are two tuition levels for publicly funded United Kingdom universities offering nursing degrees – home student fees, which include EU students, and international student fees.
 Institutions in England can charge up to £9,250 per year for undergraduate degrees for home students.
 International student fees vary widely, starting at about £10,000 and going up to £38,000 or more for medical degrees.
-With the average cost of living in the United Kingdom is about £13,000 – this can seem like a daunting task.
+With the average cost of living in the United Kingdom being about £13,000 – this can seem like a daunting task.

 Deciding what to study and where to study is a large and daunting task.
 It is something that takes months of planning and years to complete.
 Students interested in a nursing degree may be something they have planned on their entire life.
 So determining where to study and how much it costs are crucial points in determining the best degree program for them.
 Nursing is an incredibly rewarding and challenging career, but very much worth it to those who dream of the position.

 We can help you apply for free.
 All you have to do is contact us!